dave42299/mountain-windninja-app/docs/project-plan.md

 ## 7. Immediate Next Steps

-1. **Build the wind-field backend endpoint** — parse WindNinja ASCII grids, convert speed/direction to U/V, expose via `GET /forecasts/{id}/wind-field/{timestep}`
-2. **Integrate cesium-wind-layer** — `WindOverlay` component with GPU-accelerated particles, timeline scrubber, speed legend
-3. **Decide on cloud provider** — GCP vs AWS for compute, storage, and deployment
+1. **Decide on cloud provider** — GCP vs AWS for compute, storage, and deployment
-4. **Implement `storage.py`** — wire up cloud storage (GCS or S3) for terrain cache, weather inputs, and solver output
+2. **Implement `storage.py`** — wire up cloud storage (GCS or S3) for terrain cache, weather inputs, and solver output
-5. **Replace background tasks with a durable job queue** — the current in-process `BackgroundTasks` approach does not survive server restarts
+3. **Replace background tasks with a durable job queue** — the current in-process `BackgroundTasks` approach does not survive server restarts
-6. **Wire LCP into solver config** — use the already-cached LCP tiles for vegetation-aware solver runs instead of uniform roughness
+4. **Wire LCP into solver config** — use the already-cached LCP tiles for vegetation-aware solver runs instead of uniform roughness
+5. **Add forecast cancellation** — cancel endpoint + UI button for in-progress forecasts